 These are bets placed on sporting events that have already started.
 Also called in-play betting, these games have multiple buyout options, automatically updated odds and points spreads as the game plays out, and quarter and halftime lines.

-Ranking the sportsbooks isn’t an exact science, but it is fairly intuitive.
+Ranking the online sports betting Indiana operators isn’t an exact science, but it is fairly intuitive.
 The first thing you care about is sports and lots of sports.
 And then even more sports.

 Finally, you want bonuses.
 Indiana online sports betting sites are going to fight for your business, and the weapon they use is free money.
 If a sportsbook gives you lots of free money, and easy-to-use free money, that is obviously a huge plus.

-DraftKings has been active in Indiana since Oct.
+DraftKings has been active as an Indiana legal sports betting site since Oct.
 3, 2019.
 In fact, they were the very first online sportsbook to open in the state.
 DraftKings also operates the sportsbook at Ameristar Casino and operates online using the Ameristar license.

 DraftKings is at the top of our rankings because there is a huge selection of available sports, an easy-to-use app that is also lightning fast, and up to $1,000 in free bets and bonuses.
 At DraftKings in Indiana, new customers can get both $500 in free bets and $500 in deposit bonuses.